Mindwerks/wildmidi/README.md

   unsigned long.
 * Support for loading XMI (XMIDI format) files, thanks Ryan Nunn for releasing his code under the LGPL.
-* support for loading MUS (MUS Id format) files, such as from Doom.
+* Support for loading MUS (MUS Id format) files, such as from Doom.
+* Support for type-2 midi files.
-* DOS (DJGPP) port, player: Support for Sound Blaster output.
+* DOS (DJGPP) port: Support for Sound Blaster output in player.
 * Build requires cmake-2.8.11 or newer now.

 0.3.7